flowhub/jsjob-ethereum/README.md

 Proof-of-concept

-* Add testcases, including one for the "polyfill" feature
+* Add end2end tests
 * Add some example application(s),
 which has some code+data up on IPFS, uses this to compute things
 * Document and publish blogpost(s)

-Solving capable

-* Remove database access from Solve worker
-* Port Poly to use the defined worker plugin interface

 Production ready

 * Tested a lot on the testnet
 * Defined & implemented basic security strategy
-* Functional tests of solve outputs
+* Integration point for, and existance of, functional tests of results
-* Integration on apis
-* Dial to tune Eth/Heroku work-balance (manual or automated)
+* A way to tune Ethereum/centralized work-balance (manual or automated)

 Distributed ready

 * Docker images available, ready-to-run on x86 cloud/home server
 * Ready-to-run SD card image for Rasperry Pi
-* Worker included in TheGrid client(s)
+* Worker ready-to-include in browser/mobile applications

 ## Security

-`Brainstorming here...`
+### Threat model

-Attacker returning bad results could
+In the case of producing webpages, an attacker returning bad results could for instance:

 * Put ads on pages
 * Put in obscene content